OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 ::::{grid-item}
 The Time Panel is where you set your date and time.
 We refer to this panel in the guide as {menuselection}`Time`.

-Here, you can set as specific time.
-Or, increase time by choosing the unit (Seconds, Minutes, etc.) and either entering a number in the box below, or using the slider to vary the rate.
+Here, you can set a specific time.
+Or, increase the clock speed by choosing the unit (Seconds, Minutes, etc.) and either entering a number in the box below or use the Quick Adjust slider to vary the rate.

 The pause and two play buttons (one for forward, the other for backward) set the clock going.

-The Realtime Button sets you back to 1 second per second, and the Now Button resets the date to the current date and time.
+The `Realtime` button sets you back to 1 second per second, and the `Now` button resets the date to the current date and time.
 ::::

 ::::{grid-item}